karote00/context-rag/docs/quick-start.md

 ### Python Errors

-1. Install Python dependencies: `pip install sentence-transformers`
+1. Ensure Python 3.x is installed: `python3 --version`
-2. The tool works without Python but with reduced functionality
+2. The fast embedder requires no external dependencies
-3. Check Python version: `python3 --version` (needs 3.8+)
+3. If Python is missing, install from https://python.org/downloads

 ## Next Steps